MileHacker Logo

 Central Market Marché Central

-This bustling market an excellent place to buy fresh produce, spices, and ingredients.
-You will also find small places to have a meal within or nearby local fare.
+This bustling market an excellent place to buy fresh produce, spices, and food items.
+You will also find small places to eat inside or nearby local fare.

 A lively and authentic shopping experience.